 Network analysis tools are critical to successful administration

 Ever since engineers started operating computer networks, they started to use network analysis tools to measure performance, calculate risks and improve visibility.
 As technologies in general evolved, so did the tools for their administration.
-However, it’s become quite common that many operators stick to old-fashioned Command-Line Interface (CLI) only and avoid any automation.
+However, it has become quite common that many operators stick to old-fashioned Command-Line Interface (CLI) only and avoid any automation.

 Command Line Interface approach